AML Guidance For Estate Agency and Letting Agency Businesses

 Key components of CDD include:

-• Identifying and verifying the identity of the client (whether an individual or a company)
+• Identifying and verifying the identity of an individual client

 • Understanding the client’s financial background and the source of funds involved in the transaction